 Occasionally, because of a processing delay with the testing organizations or because a recommender submits a letter late, materials will arrive after the deadline.
 Provided that the applicant completes his/her portion of the application by the appropriate deadline, the Committee on Admissions will make every effort to read and review the file once the late material is received.

-For the MALD, MIB, and MA programs, a limited number of students are admitted for January enrollment each year.
+For the MALD, MIB, MA, and LLM programs, a limited number of students are admitted for January enrollment each year; the GMAP program also offers a January enrollment option.
 The admission and financial aid process for January enrollment is identical to that for fall enrollment, and spring enrollment applicants are eligible for scholarship aid.
-There is no January enrollment offered for the LLM, MATA, MAHA, or PhD programs.
+There is no January enrollment offered for the MATA, MAHA, or PhD programs.

 Two letters of recommendation are required (a third is optional); two letters are normally sufficient.
 All applicants are strongly encouraged to include at least one academic recommendation and one professional recommendation.
 Applicants to the LLM program should include a recommendation from a law professor.
 If you feel that an additional letter would shed light on your credentials in a way not covered by the first two letters, you may submit it and it will be read by the Admissions Committee.